AdobeDocs/experience-manager-65.pt-BR/help/sites-developing/headless/graphql-api/graphql-api-content-fragments.md

 1. **P**: “*Qual a diferença entre a API GraphQL do AEM e a API do Construtor de consultas?*”

    * **A**:
-&quot;*A API do GraphQL do AEM oferece controle total sobre a saída em JSON e é um padrão do setor para consulta de conteúdo.No futuro, a AEM planeja investir na API GraphQL do AEM.*&quot;
+     &quot;*A API do GraphQL do AEM oferece controle total sobre a saída em JSON e é um padrão do setor para consulta de conteúdo.
+     No futuro, a AEM planeja investir na API GraphQL do AEM.*&quot;

 ## Tutorial - Introdução ao AEM Headless e GraphQL {#tutorial}